 I recommend WordPress for new bloggers because it's entirely free to use, it's lightweight (loads fast), powerful (tons of great plugins), and there's endless customization options (blog themes and page builders).

 Cost: WordPress is free

-Yes, there are countless free themes available on WordPress.
-But if you're serious about treating your blog as a business, you should not use a free blog theme.
+Yes, there are countless free themes for WordPress.
+But if you're serious about treating your blog as a business you should not use a free blog theme.

 Free themes won't allow you to customize your blog, leaving your blog looking like the thousands of other people using that same free theme.

 Then, if you ever want to change anything, you'll need to hire a designer to do it for you.
 The cheaper alternative is to use a visual blog builder.

 The blog theme I recommend is Divi from Elegant Themes.
 With it you can change the color, the font, even the entire structure of your blog using their drag-and-drop interface.